pH-7/GoodJsCode/readme.md

 Let’s see a snippet that doesn’t follow the guard clause pattern and a clean and readable example that does.

-The two samples represents the body of a function.
+The two samples represent the body of a function.
 Inside of the function we have the following 👇

 ### ❌ The “not-readable” way